A from-scratch web framework in Odin

 id, _ := strconv.parse_int(rows.rows[0][0]) // the RETURNING id

 Offline by design.
 Leave dbname empty and Mímir stays out of the water — migrations print their DDL instead of executing, so local development needs no database at all.
-Set a dbname to go live: run() connects, runs the startup/auth handshake (trust, cleartext, MD5, or SCRAM-SHA-256, with optional TLS), and auto-migrates every remembered model into real tables.
+Set a dbname to go live: run() connects, runs the startup/auth handshake (trust, cleartext, MD5, or SCRAM-SHA-256, with optional TLS), auto-migrates every remembered model, and pools the connections your handlers draw with well.

 Files, served safely